omnect/omnect-ui/README.md

 #### Docker Image Build

-Use the `build-and-deploy-image.sh` script for building Docker images:
+Use the `build-and-deploy-image.sh` script for building and optionally deploying a Docker image to device **(there must be an existing deployment and the restart policy of omnect-ui must be set to `never`)**.

 ```bash
 # Build ARM64 image (default)